Dave Sparks

-David Walter Sparks (April 28, 1928 – December 5, 1954) was an American football player.
+David Walter Sparks (April 28, 1928 – December 5, 1954) was an American professional football player.
 He played professionally as a guard and tackle in the National Football League (NFL) with the San Francisco 49ers in 1951 and the Washington Redskins in 1954.
-Sparks played college football at the University of North Carolina and was selected in the 15th round of the 1951 NFL Draft by the 49ers.
+Sparks played college football at the University of North Carolina and was selected in the 15th round of the 1951 NFL draft by the 49ers.

 Sparks died from a coronary thrombosis on December 5, 1954, at a friend's home in Arlington, Virginia just hours after playing for the Redskins against the Cleveland Browns.